Amongubishh/Tamagotchi-app/README.md

 Comprehensive report: Minecraft Tamagotchi app Introduction

 The Tamagotchi application I have designed is Minecraft theme to appeal to a wide audience of people who already love and play the game.
 It is simple for users of almost all ages to play and enjoy.
 They can pick between 2 pets and then take care of them.
 This game is fun and made so that you feel you are taking care of a real pet.
-This application was a success as it f[Comprehensive report tamagotchi app.docx](https://github.com/Amongubishh/Tamagotchi-app/files/15220008/Comprehensive.report.tamagotchi.app.docx) eels just like the popular 1990s virtual pet toy, Tamagotchi.
+This application was a success as it feels just like the popular 1990s virtual pet toy, Tamagotchi.

 2. Purpose of the App